PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 # Sonic Heroes

 # Sonic
-Sonic got a tan and gained brainrot since his last outting.
+Sonic got a tan, grew a tail and gained a serious case of brainrot since his last outting.
 The rest is history

 # Ogorki
 Ogorki plans to defame the the white guys candy brand to advertise his pickles